callenbatt/skillit-quiz-2/README.md

 ## Glossary

 The following terms are defined here for reference in the code base, as well as in general language usage.
+All references to glossary terms in the code are converted to camelCase.

 - **Users** may be one of two roles, **Teacher** and **Student**